One-Language/Document/README.md

 Functions are used to perform a specific task.
 It's a must for developers to split their code into functions.

 You must split your algorithm or program into small pieces of functions.
 Each piece of code must have a specific task.
-You must use functions to do that.

 #### Function declaration